 Through our legal technology initiatives, we continue to improve our efficiency and productivity, reduce transactional pain points and find new areas where we can help our clients.
 The last several years have seen tremendous growth in this area.
 Not only do I expect that growth to continue, I expect the industry will be fundamentally transformed in the coming years.

 New York University School of Law, J.D., Order of the Coif; Environmental Law Journal

 Wesleyan University, B.A.

-Aaron Yowell is a member of the New York State Bar Association and the New York City Bar Association and serves as board president of GreenHomeNYC, Inc. He is a non-resident fellow for the New York University Furman Center for Real Estate & Urban Policy and is a graduate of the New York Center for Environmental Law and Leadership Institute.
+Aaron Yowell is a member of the New York State Bar Association and the New York City Bar Association and previously served as board president of GreenHomeNYC, Inc. He is a non-resident fellow for the New York University Furman Center for Real Estate & Urban Policy and is a graduate of the New York Center for Environmental Law and Leadership Institute.

 In this roundup of promotions to partner and firm management positions, 14 attorneys from Nixon Peabody are highlighted.
 The 11 attorneys promoted to partner are Ellie Altshuler, Mark Beaudoin, Erik Birkeneder, Hannah Bornstein, Chris Browning, Barry Carrigan, Keri McWilliams, Matt Mullen, Steven Richard, Charles Tamuleviz and Alison Torbitt.
 In addition, Kenneth C. Lind was promoted to leader of the firms’ public finance practice group, Justin Thompson was promoted to office managing partner in LA, and Aaron Yowell was promoted to chief innovation officer.